UAE GCAA - CAR 1.035 Quality System Considerations

 Introduction

-In 1998 The Joint Aviation Authorities launched JAR OPS 1 (and “3”) contained within the document was for the first time a specific requirement (JAR OPS Subpart B 1.035) for an independent audit function within the Operations Environment – With the transition to EASA Regulation 965/2012 a number of anomalies and miss conceptions where addressed.
+In 1998 The Joint Aviation Authorities launched JAR-OPS 1 (and “3”) contained within the document for the first time a specific requirement (JAR-OPS Subpart B 1.035) for an independent audit function within the Operations Environment – With the transition to EASA Regulation 965/2012 several anomalies and miss conceptions where addressed.

 What is an EASA Quality System?